enriqueanastasini/BaSP-M2023/README.md

 ## Week 04
 Develop the style with CSS.
 Responsive using breakpoints, flexible layout.
 Mobile First.

+## Week 05
+Practicing JavaScript ES5.
+Including exercises of: (Variables and operators - Strings - Arrays - If-Else - For - Functions).

 ## Installation
 To use the Mega Rocket, simply open the index.html file in your web browser.
 There is no need to install any software or libraries.